Guide to Buying Health Insurance: How Health Insurance Works

-- Silver plans will cover 70 percent.
+- Silver plans will cover 70 percent on average.

-- Gold plans will cover 80 percent.
+- Gold plans will cover 80 percent on average.

-- If you already know you have an expensive medical condition, consider a plan with a higher premium that covers more of your costs.
+- If you already know that you have an expensive medical condition, consider a plan with a higher premium that covers more of your costs.

-- If you are generally healthy you might come out ahead paying a lower premium and a bigger share of your health costs, because those costs are most likely not going to be that high.
+- If you are generally healthy, you might come out ahead paying a lower premium and a bigger share of your health costs because those costs are most likely not going to be that high.
 Of course, you need to be prepared to pay more if you do unexpectedly become sick or injured.

 How Much Do Health Care Plans Cost?

 There are a number of factors that affect the cost of your health plans.
 This is true for health care plans purchased on or off of the health insurance marketplace.
-Health status and gender can no long affect the cost of your insurance, but the following factors can.
+Health status and gender can no long affect the cost of your insurance, but the following factors can: